reese/gatsby-plugin-stork/README.md

 - [ ] Add option for installing Stork during CI builds

+- [ ] Create a Gatsby starter using the plugin

 ## Running During Automated Builds

 If you use an automated build system as part of your site's deploy system, you'll need to have Stork installed as part of the build process for this plugin to run successfully.